quadrate-language/quadrate/docs/docs/docs/learn/6-error-handling/basics.md

 	dup 0 == if {
 		drop drop
 		0
-		"division by zero" -1 error
+		-1 "division by zero" panic
 	}
 	/
 }